microsoft/coyote/docs/tutorials/test-failover.md

 ## Coyote testing

 You can now use [coyote test](../get-started/using-coyote.md) to exercise the code and see if any bugs can be found.
-From the `coyote-samples` folder.
-First you need to rewrite the assembly:
+First you need to rewrite the assembly, from the `coyote-samples` folder:

 ```plain
 coyote rewrite ./bin/net5.0/CoffeeMachineTasks.dll